 In fact, studies have shown that the higher a person’s BMI is, the less likely they are to attend regular health checkups due to fear of being judged, distrust of the healthcare professional, or a previous negative experience.
 This can lead to late diagnoses, treatment, and care (

 Despite the wide use of BMI among all adults, it may not accurately reflect the health of certain racial and ethnic populations.

-|Less than 18.5 kg/m2||Underweight|
+|less than 18.5 kg/m2||underweight|

-|18.5–22.9 kg/m2||Normal weight|
+|18.5–22.9 kg/m2||normal weight|

-In fact, one 2011 study found that Black women were considered metabolically healthy at cut-off points 3.0 kg/m2 higher than people who are not Black, which further puts into question the usefulness of BMI for all racial groups (
+In fact, one 2011 study found that Black women were considered metabolically healthy at cut-off points 3.0 kg/m2 higher than people who are not Black, which further puts into question the usefulness of BMI for all racial and ethnic groups (

 Considering that significant health decisions, such as surgical procedures and weight loss interventions, are based on BMI and weight, it’s important that all health professionals go beyond BMI to ensure they’re making patient-centered recommendations.

 BMI considers only a person’s weight and height as a measure of health, rather than the individual.
 Age, sex, race, body composition, medical history, and other factors may affect a person’s weight and health status.

 Despite the many flaws of BMI, it’s still used as a primary assessment tool because it’s convenient, cost-effective, and accessible in all healthcare settings.

 A larger waist circumference — one greater than 35 inches (85 cm) in women or 40 inches (101.6 cm) in men — indicates greater body fat in the abdominal area, which is associated with a higher risk of chronic disease.